Williams runs for 2 TDs, No. 2 Ohio St gets by Northwestern

 Egbuka turned up the right side and scored from the 15 to tie it at 7 with 2:26 left in the half.
 Stroud kept that drive going with a 16-yard keeper on fourth down at the Northwestern 37.

-Ohio State took a 14-7 lead with 8:44 left in the third on a 27-yard touchdown by Williams, who bounced off a pack, turned to the right and beat three or four defenders.
+Williams, who left last week’s game at Penn State early with an injury, gave Ohio State the lead with 8:44 left when he bounced off a pack, turned to the right and beat three or four defenders for his 27-yard TD.
+He put this one away with his short score run in the fourth.

 POLL IMPLICATIONS